LyFX5/ArtificialLife/README.md

 # Art_generation
-Generation art by another art
+Generation of an art by an another art